Anna Eade

 Julie Bright

-Her journey began through a simple act of helping, has led to a seven-year relationship with her first client.
+Julie is a dedicated Support Worker who finds deep meaning in helping others while growing personally.
+With CPSN's genuine, people-first culture, she values connection, learning, and shared humanity.
+Her journey began through a simple act of helping, and has led to a seven year working relationship with her first client.

 Outside of work, Julie enjoys family time, gardening, crafting, movies, and nature.